ryanguess/blog/secnotes.md

 	fr--r--r--              696 Thu Jun 21 13:15:36 2018	iisstart.htm
 	fr--r--r--            98757 Thu Jun 21 13:15:38 2018	iisstart.png
 ```
-There's nothing of interest in there, but we know the new site is running on Port 8808 from browsing to it earlier we saw the default IIS page.
+There's nothing of interest in there, but I assume new-site is running on Port 8808 from browsing to it earlier we saw the default IIS page.
-Let's see if new-site is running on port 8808.

 **Port 8808**

+Verifying new-site is running on Port 8808 by uploading a simple text file and curling it.

 Upload test.txt and curl it.
 ```